 A male crystal factory worker with a 1-month history of eczema on the hands, arms, and legs was patch-tested with a 1% aqueous solution of Potassium Carbonate.
-18 The patch test procedure was not stated.
-Skin sensitization was not observed.
+The patch test procedure was not stated.
+Patch test results were negative for skin sensitization.